learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

     - The third one is a NuSVC with nu= 0.7
     - The fourth one is a LinearSVC (no arguments)

-Make sure all these plots have highlighted support vectors, except for LinearCSV (this algorithm doesn't have the attribute `.support_vectors_`.
+Make sure all these plots have highlighted support vectors, except for LinearSVC (this algorithm doesn't have the attribute `.support_vectors_`).
 Additionally, be sure to use `contourf()`, instead of `contour()` to get filled contour plots.